intersystems/Samples-Aviation/README.md

   and that use the data in this repo.
 See http://docs.intersystems.com/irislatest?KEY=D2MODADV_ch_iknow for details.
 * KPI.TopConcepts contains a BI KPI that uses a Text Analytics query.
-* KPI.Actions defines a KPI action (which is used on a dashboard also in this repo).
+* KPI.Actions defines a KPI action (which is used on a dashboard also in this sample).
 * Aviation.DashboardsEtc defines Business Intelligence pivot tables and dashboards that display the data in this repo and that provide you the ability of performing simple analyses of that dat.